Zabok: Demographics

-In the 2011 census, 98% of the population were Croats.

-Politics

-The town's major Ivan Hanžek (Social Democratic Party of Croatia) was elected a member of the Croatian Parliament in the 2007 parliamentary election.

-Etymology and earliest references

-"Zabok" means "behind the river curve" (the river in question is the Krapinica).
-The name Zabok first appeared in 1335 in a text in which ownership of Zabok was given to Petar, son of Nuzlin, by the Hungarian king, Charles I. The Nuzlin family added the prefix de Zabok to their name and, by the 15th century, had started naming themselves "Zaboky de Zabok".
+Administration

+The current mayor of Zabok is Valentina Đurek (SDP) and the Zabok Town Council consists of 13 seats.

 Culture

 Zabok is home to monuments to Antun Gustav Matoš and Katarina Zrinska.
 The soprano Vlatka Oršanić was born in Zabok and received her early music education at the music school there.

 Transportation

 Zabok is the central railway hub of Krapina-Zagorje County.
 It lies on the corridor R201 (Zaprešić-Čakovec) and also serves as a terminus for railway lines to and from Krapina / state border with Slovenia (R106) and Gornja Stubica (L202).

 Zabok bus station is served by buses of the company "Presečki d.o.o." which connect the City of Zabok with numerous cities through county and inter-county lines such as Zabok-Zagreb, Zabok-Zlatar, Zabok-Marija Bistrica, Zabok-Krapina, Zabok-Pregrada, Zabok-Hum na Sutli, Zabok-Bedekovčina and Zabok-Oroslavje.